ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, an j elderly
+an j elderly
 darkey, with a very philosophical! - and
 retrospective cast of countenance,j
 equaited upon hi3 bundle, toasting his
 shins against the chimnay, and
 apparently plunged in a state of
-profound meditatio
+profound meditation
 </td></tr></table>

 ---